linux4sam/egt/docs/src/topics.md

 }
 @endcode

-@subsection topics_thirdparty_loop Instead of using egt::Application::run(), implement your own loop
+@subsection topics_thirdparty_loop Instead of using egt::v1::Application::run(), implement your own loop

-Normally, you call Application::run() and that blocks forever until told to exit.
+Normally, you call egt::v1::Application::run() and that blocks forever until told to exit.
 However, you may wish to implement your own loop in order to run the EGT event loop and any other third party processing.

 @code{.cpp}
 int main()